-DKIM allows FortiMail to check for DKIM signatures for incoming email with the domain keys for the protected domains.
-DKIM may also be configured to sign outgoing email, but is outside the scope of this recipe.
+DKIM allows FortiMail to check for DKIM signatures for incoming email or sign outgoing email with the domain keys for the protected domains.

-This recipe covers how to enable SPF, DKIM, and DMARC checking on FortiMail to check incoming email.
+This recipe covers how to enable DMARC, SPF, and DKIM.

-For more information about these email authentication protocols, see the FortiMail Administration Guide.
+For more information about these email authentication protocols, see the FortiMail Administrator Guide.

-Enabling SPF checking for incoming email
+Enabling SPF checking